#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Yeah, you're gaining your hair.
 Your bum look great.

-Point your your head down.
+Point your head Dave.
 Oh, you're fine.

 You're fine.
 You're all right.

-to, and we take our blank checks and we say,
+to, and we take our blank checks.
+And we say,

 hi, we work for the BBC and we're going around the country giving to good causes and their eyes light up.

-Some of them are moved to tears.
+Some of them are moved to tears. yeah uh and then

-yeah uh and then i'm dressed up as pudzy you're dressed up as pudzy and then when that check for 60 50 to 60 quid lands on them they some of them have actually been a little bit rude yeah
+you're dressed up as pudzy and then when that check for 60 50 to 60 quid lands on them they some of them have actually been a little bit rude yeah

-um yeah especially when pudsy starts swearing they don't like that atom and one lady said we were expecting more from the bbc and i said you will you will be thankful for this 50 to 60 you'll get what you're given and you'll like it and do you like it um so obviously yeah we're driving around the country for no reason whatsoever please sir can i have a bigger charity check No yeah because the checks are enormous.
+um yeah especially when pudsies start swearing they don't like that atom and one lady said we were expecting more from the bbc and i said you will you will be thankful for this 50 to 60 get what you're given and you'll like it and do you like it um so obviously yeah we're driving around the country for no reason whatsoever please sir can i have a bigger charity check no No.

 So we put together a little package for you of